 - AAA including Mathematics or AAB with an A in Mathematics and grade 2 in any STEP paper.

 - Required subjects and grades:

-- A level Mathematics at grade A for our BSc programmes; Further Mathematics is not required, but would be advantageous.
+- A level Mathematics at grade A; Further Mathematics is not required, but would be advantageous.

-- Not accepted, but a grade A may be considered if you fail to meet your offer
+General Studies not accepted, but a grade A may be considered if you fail to meet your offer.

 International Baccalaureate Diploma: 6,6,6 at Higher Level, including Mathematics, with a minimum of 32 points overall.

 BTEC Extended Diploma will only considered when combined with A level Mathematics.

 BTEC Diploma will be considered in combination with 2 A levels to include Mathematics.